auroramod/docs/docs/port-forwarding.md

 # Port Forwarding

 Port Forwarding is letting a port that is protected by your internet's firewall, usually in the router, from being accessed from the outside world.
-This is done to protect you, but in this case, the server's port will be public to allow incoming and outcoming requests. **If you are on a VPS, your provider may have a different way of Port Forwarding.** ***Make sure to Google what to do for your provider.***
+This is done to protect you, but in this case, the server's port will be public to allow incoming and outcoming requests. **If you are on a VPS, your provider may have a different way of Port Forwarding.
+Use Google to figure out how your provider handles ports.**

+If you are just trying to play with friends locally in Private Match, refer to the [Using a VPN to play with friends](#using-a-vpn-to-play-with-friends) guide below.

 ## Get your IP for port forwarding